 Background information to the Learning Support Update

-The responses from this and earlier feedback from the disability and parent representatives helped us prepare the July 2016 Cabinet paper: Strengthening Inclusion and Modernising Learning Support [PDF, 895 KB].
+The responses from this and earlier feedback from the disability and parent representatives helped us prepare a cabinet paper

 Local improvement projects

-The report provides a snap shot of key features of the projects including strengths and lessons learned.
+The Learning Support local Improvement projects report gives a snapshot of key features of the projects including strengths and lessons learned.
 There are also examples of projects that have since moved into a business-as-usual approach to service.

 The projects benefited from a commitment to ongoing learning and quality improvement from those involved.

-To achieve the big shifts needed for a fully inclusive education system, we are actively linking the Update with the Ministry’s other strategic priorities, in particular the:
+To achieve the big shifts needed for a fully inclusive education system, we are actively linking in with Government and our other strategic priorities, such as:

-We’re also aligning the Update with wider social support a child and their whānau may receive, including by contributing to the Ministry of Vulnerable Children and working with the Office of Disability Issues on refreshing the 2001 New Zealand Disability Strategy (external link) .
+We’re also aligning the Update with wider social support a child and their whānau may receive.
+This includes contributing to the Ministry of Health led System Transformation, and Oranga Tamariki and working with the Office of Disability Issues on the Disability Action Plan to progress the NZ Disability Strategy 2016 – 2026.